MEET THE Winners of OXFORD BIG READ GLOBAL 2025

 * For those aged 9 years old to 12 years old at the time of entry

-All participants read an OUP book and wrote a response describing what they found interesting or what they would change about the book.
+Participants read an OUP book and wrote a response describing what they found interesting about the book OR Designed a poster representing their understanding of the same.

-CATEGORY 3: WRITE A CRITICAL REVIEW OF AN OXFORD UNIVERSITY PRESS BOOK
+CATEGORY 3: WRITE A CRITICAL REVIEW OR Compare and Contrast two books

 * For those aged 13 years old to 15 years old at the time of entry

-All participants read an OUP book and wrote a critical review describing the theme, plot, and characters.
+Participants read an OUP book and wrote a critical review describing the theme, plot, and characters Or Compared and contrasted two books.

 Awards and Prizes